rahulch95/LifeTexts/README.md

 Just shoot a text to:
 ## +1(647)691-0707
 Don't forget the +1, it's important.

-Type 'help me' if you don't know the commands.
+(This will stop working at some point because we might run out of Twilio Credit) Type 'help me' if you don't know the commands.

 Type 'directions from <address1> to <address2> <mode>' for directions, mode can be walking, driving or transit.